freight-chain/rfc/rfcs/proposals/RFC-2-Network-Realignment.md

 A new contract will be published, with ABI and source code published in the [ftn token repo](https://github.com/freight-chain/network-token)

 ## Security Considerations
 Considerations related to security are by nature mitigated due to the "cost per transaction and per byte" nature of submitting transactions.
-Addendum for Staking is beyond scope of this RFC and is a seperate issue to be addressed.
+Addendum for Staking is beyond scope of this RFC and is a separate issue to be addressed.

 ## Copyright
 Copyright 2020 - FreightTrust and Clearing Corporation.
 All Rights Reserved.